Red-Maximus/passport-raindrop/README.md

 # Raindrop Passport Module

+The Raindrop strategy authenticates a user based on the user's Hydro ID and verifying the user input a raindrop-generated message into the Hydro App.

-## Install
+## Installation

 `$ npm install passport-raindrop`

-## Usage
+## Configuration

-### Configure Strategy

-The Raindrop strategy authenticates a user based on the user's Hydro ID and verifying the user input a raindrop-generated message into the Hydro App.

 The `verify` callback is required to verify a valid site user is being authenticated.
 Authentication fails if no user is found.

 ```
-/* Passport Setup */
+const passport = require('passport'),
+      RaindropStrategy = require('passport-raindrop')

-// Initialize the raindrop
+/* Initialize the raindrop
-// Declared as a variable in order to access Raindrop SDK functions (primarily 'generateMessage') from within the app.
+   Declared as a variable in order to access Raindrop SDK functions (primarily 'generateMessage') from within the app. */
 let raindrop = new RaindropStrategy({
-    environment: "Sandbox",
+    environment: ENVIRONMENT,
     clientId: CLIENT_ID,
     clientSecret: CLIENT_SECRET,
     applicationId: APPLICATION_ID
-}, function (hydroId, done) {
+}, function (authUser, done) {
     // This verifies the user and returns it to the authentication
-    let user = userDB.find(usr => usr.hydroId === hydroId);
+    let user = userDB.find(usr => usr.hydroId === authUser.hydroId);
     return user ? done(null, user) : done(new Error('User not found.'), null);
 });